albertogaspar/dts/README.md

 ## Reference
 This is the code used for [Deep Learning for Time Series Forecasting: The Electric Load Case](https://arxiv.org/abs/1907.09207).
 Mind that the code has been changed a bit, thus you may notice some differences with the models described in the paper.
+If you encounter any problem or have any doubt don't hesitate to contact me.

 If you find it interesting it please consider citing us:
 ```